ImageMagick v6 Examples --

 [IM Output]

 As you can see "-dissolve" will first slow dissolve a new image over the background, then slowly dissolve away the original background image.
 Which is very suitable for images containing transparent areas.
-You can also control of the dissolve of the background, so while one image dissolves in on top, you can arrange for the background to dissolve away underneath.
+You can also control the dissolve of the background, so while one image dissolves on top, you can arrange for the background to dissolve away underneath.

 This is very good, but is not really suitable for a proper slide show style of dissolve between images.
 As one image is overlaid the images are not merged together equally, and swapping the image arguments (and corresponding dissolve arguments) will produce different results.

-For the 100% to 200% range, or the second percentage argument to work, the background image must contain a alpha channel.
+For the 100% to 200% range, or the second percentage argument to work, the background image must contain an alpha channel.
 This is especially important for JPEG images which do not contain any transparencies by default.

 convert dragon_sm.gif star.gif -alpha on \

--compose dissolve -set "option:compose:args" 50,50 \
+-compose dissolve -define compose:args='50,50' \

 -gravity South -composite dissolve_50_50.png